Creating your own config files

 - How do I know which args to use?

-docs, click on one of the subsections say Overlap studies- Here's an example
+TA-Libdocs, click on one of the subsections say Overlap studies- Here's an example

-- For every supported technical listed on this website only supply **kwargs to the JSON, do not include the positional arguments
+real = SMA(real, timeperiod=30) - For every supported technical listed on this website only supply **kwargs to the JSON, do not include the positional arguments

 - i.e. if the arg has an equal sign you must provide a value into the JSON, if you are unsure about what value to use, plug the listed default arg(s) on the website

-The easiest part about naming your feature objects if that you can refer to them after they have been declared, for example notice how the delta
+The easiest part about naming your feature objects if that you can refer to them after they have been declared, for example notice how the delta and diff objects in the features array refer to the two SMA objects.
+This is also done in the label_logic as well.
+You must declare an object before you reference it.

 Label Logic